docs/svelte/01-introduction/01-overview.md # Svelte Overview Svelte is a UI framework that compiles components into optimized JavaScript. Use it for anything from standalone components to full stack apps with SvelteKit. ```svelte ``` For beginners, start with the [interactive tutorial](/tutorial). T

 • {item}

-• {/each} ``` ## Custom animation functions ```js animation = (node: HTMLElement, { from: DOMRect, to: DOMRect }, params: any) => { delay?: number, duration?: number, easing?: (t: number) => number, css?: (t: number, u: number) => string, tick?: (t: number, u: number) => void } ``` Custom animations receive: - `node`: The HTML element - `animation`: Object with `from` and `to` DOMRect properties - `parameters`: Any custom parameters Return an object with: - `css` method: Creates a web animation (preferred for performance) - `tick` method: Called during animation (use only when CSS can't achieve the effect) The `t` argument is a value from 0-1 after easing, `u` equals `1-t`. ### CSS Example ```svelte {#each list as item, index (item)}
+• {/each} ``` ## Custom animation functions ```js animation = (node: HTMLElement, { from: DOMRect, to: DOMRect }, params: any) => { delay?: number, duration?: number, easing?: (t: number) => number, css?: (t: number, u: number) => string, tick?: (t: number, u: number) => void } ``` Custom animations receive: - `node`: The HTML element - `animation`: Object with `from` and `to` DOMRect properties - `parameters`: Any custom parameters Return an object with either: - `css` method (preferred, runs off main thread) - `tick` function (runs during animation) ```svelte {#each list as item, index (item)}

 {item}

-{/each} ``` ### Tick Example ```svelte {#each list as item, index (item)}
+{/each} ``` Using `tick` instead of `css`: ```svelte {#each list as item, index (item)}

 {item}